yook00627/coffee_shop_app/README.md

 git clone repository

 ### Prerequisites

-node js needs to be installed in order to use the npm
+Node.js needs to be installed in order to use the npm

 Docker need to install to use docker